With the differences of fewer giant trees and street booths, Orchard Road Christmas Light-Up 2020 is the same as every other year.

 This return to smaller-scale celebrations might end up being a good thing, at least spiritually.
-I mean, as much as I personally enjoy it, do we really need hugely expensive decorations and energy bills in order to enjoy the year end?
+I mean, as much as I personally enjoy them, do we really need hugely expensive decorations and energy bills to enjoy the year-end?
 Do consumer expectations also create a recurring horror for struggling retailers every November?

 I … know part of the answer for the latter question, but it’s too glum a subject for this post.
 For the moment, I’d just invite you to take a stroll under this year’s light-up.
 And savour the fact that awful 2020 is almost over.

 The festive illuminations are ongoing till January 1, 2021.